Have you ever heard of Corvin Castle?

-Corvin Castle is also known as Hunyad or Hunyadi Castle or Hunedoara Castle (in Romanian: Castelul Huniazilor or Castelul Corvinilor; in Hungarian: Vajdahunyadi vár).
+People also know Corvin Castle as Hunyad or Hunyadi Castle, or Hunedoara Castle (in Romanian: Castelul Huniazilor or Castelul Corvinilor; in Hungarian: Vajdahunyadi vár).

-Hunedoara Castle or Hunedoara Citadel was the castle of one of the best king of medieval Hungary, Matia Corvin.
+Hunedoara Castle, or Hunedoara Citadel, is the castle of one of the best kings of medieval Hungary, Matia Corvin.

 What makes Corvin Castle castle so special?